Different Types of Business Loans in India

 Note: To understand the monthly instalment, you can take the help of a business loan EMI calculator available on our website.

-4. Loan against Property for SME
+4. Loan Against Property for SME

-At SMFG India Credit, we offer SME loans secured against property for businesses whose loan requirement exceeds Rs.
-75 Lakhs*.
+At SMFG India Credit, we offer SME loans secured against property for businesses whose loan requirement exceeds INR.
+75 lakh*.
 Here, the applicant has to mortgage his/her property to avail of funds for business purposes.
 The borrower can apply for funds against either a residential or commercial property.
 Lenders can finance up to 70% of the current market value of the property.
 The title to the property should be clean and free from encumbrance.
 The mortgaged property should also be free of litigation.
 Tenure of such loans is up to 15 - 20 years, depending on the terms and conditions set by the lending institution.

 5. Invoice Financing